MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Active                        : True
 ```

-When the port mapping has been created, you will also need to configure an inbound firewall rule for the configured port.
+When the port mapping has been created, you also need to configure an inbound firewall rule for the configured port.
 To do so for port 80, run the following script.

 ```powershell
 if (!(Get-NetFirewallRule | where {$_.Name -eq "TCP80"})) {